FrankLawrence/Obsidian-Vault/Computer Science/Databases/SQL.md

 The condition in the `HAVING` clause may (only) involve aggregation functions.

-> [!question] Which Students got at least 18 homework points?
+> [!question]- Which Students got at least 18 homework points?
 > ```SQL
 > SELECT   first, last
 > FROM     Students S, Results R